awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    If nonsecurity updates are included, patches from other repositories are considered as well\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
-The approved patches are approved for update even if they are discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.
+The approved patches are approved for update even if they're discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.

 1. Apply [RejectedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) as specified in the patch baseline\.
-The rejected patches are removed from the list of approved patches and will not be applied\.
+The rejected patches are removed from the list of approved patches and won't be applied\.

 1. If multiple versions of a patch are approved, the latest version is applied\.